USMAN-FAIZYAB-KHAN/Image-Recreation/README.md

 ![Banner](./Screenshots/banner.png)

-Welcome to the **Django Delights** project!
-This application is a robust inventory management system tailored for restaurants or food-related businesses.
-Built using Django and powered by **Class-Based Views (CBVs)**, it offers an intuitive interface and efficient CRUD operations for seamless management.
+Welcome to the **Image Recreation Using Genetic Algorithm** project!
+This application demonstrates the power of genetic algorithms by evolving binary images to closely resemble a target image.
+Designed as part of an AI course project, it highlights optimization techniques inspired by natural evolution.

 ---